 What Fruits Should Diabetics Avoid?

-Eating fruit can cause blood sugar to rise.
+People with diabetes should be more cautious about some fruits since they can raise blood sugar.
 Frequent blood sugar spikes may raise your A1C, a measure of how variable your blood sugar levels are.
 The greater the A1C level, the more poorly your body is coping with diabetes.

 High-GI Fruits